alexanderczigler/lab-day-2021-09-24/README.md

 ## Introduction

-At Iteam use one friday every month to experiment and learn.
+At Iteam we use one friday every month to experiment and learn.
 We call these fridays "lab days".
 I am spending this lab day to have a brief look at GraphQL, gRPC and OpenAPI and compare them.
 As I am only spending a day on this I will have to limit my scope quite a lot.
 I will for example not go into comparing performance or anything like that but rather focus on what it is like to get started with each of the frameworks and what I like/dislike about them at a first glance.

 ### What do I want to compare?
  - Basic CRUD operations